juji-io/docs/docs/how-to-select-ai-chatbot-platform.md

 ## **Build Your Own Chatbot Comparison Table**

-To help your Round-2 evaluation of multiple chatbot options, we have created a set of detailed comparison criteria by the 3 factors above with concrete examples.
-You can go through the items one by one and check them off on your list for each chatbot option.
-While we use the building of an educational chatbot solution as an example, the criteria can be used broadly for building any chatbot solutions.
+To help your Round-2 evaluation of multiple chatbot options, we have created a set of detailed comparison criteria by the 3 factors mentioned above: [User Experience and Business ROI](#i-user-experience-and-business-roi), [Time to Value and Cost of Ownership](#ii-time-to-value-and-cost-of-ownership), and [Enterprise-Scale Adaptability and Extensibility](#iii-enterprise-scale-adaptibility-and-extensibility).
+For your convenience, we list *all* the evaluation dimensions in a table below, supplemented with concrete examples wherever possible to help explain each evaluation dimension.
+While we use the building of an educational chatbot solution as an example, the evaluation criteria can be used broadly for building any chatbot solutions.

-**You can click on the "+" button to zoom in on the comparison table if needed.
-You can also download the pdf to view it somewhere else.**
+**Click on the "+" button to zoom in on the comparison table.
+You can also download the pdf for offline review.**

-<iframe width="100%" height="700" src="../pdf/Compare-Chatbot-Options.pdf"></iframe>
+<iframe width="100%" height="800" src="../pdf/Compare-Chatbot-Options.pdf"></iframe>

-You are most welcome to download the Excel comparison template to create your own comparison sheet of different chatbot options along all the dimensions.
+Feel free to download the Excel comparison template to build your own comparison sheet of different chatbot options along all the dimensions.
+So you can go through the dimensions one by one and check them off for each chatbot option.

 ## **What's Next**